-The scheme is implemented in all states and Union Territories (UTs) of India, with a special focus on eight EAG states (ie. Bihar, Chhattisgarh, Jharkhand, Madhya Pradesh, Orissa, Rajasthan, Uttar Pradesh and Uttarakhand) and Assam, which are the low performing states (LPS).
-The classification of low performing and high performing states were based on the institutional delivery rate of the states.
-States with equal to or less than 25% institutional delivery were classified as Low Performing States (LPS) and those above 25% were grouped under the High Performing States (HPS).
+The scheme is implemented in all states and Union Territories (UTs) of India, with a special focus on eight EAG states (ie. Bihar, Chhattisgarh, Jharkhand, Madhya Pradesh, Orissa, Rajasthan, Uttar Pradesh, and Uttarakhand) and Assam, which are the low performing states (LPS).
+The classification of low-performing and high-performing states were based on the institutional delivery rate of the states.
+States with equal to or less than 25% institutional delivery were classified as the Low-Performing States (LPS) and those above 25% were grouped under the High Performing States (HPS).

 The Times of India report underscores some startling “facts”, which reports massive corruption in JSY money.
 As per the report in Bareilly district of Uttar Pradesh (one of the Low Performing States) “A woman, was declared pregnant three times in four months to avail benefits under the scheme.
 Another woman who had not conceived in 12 years was paid Rs 1,400 as honorarium by the health department.
 Yet another woman in Bahraich, a 60-year’s old-, pregnant’s got “a five times in 10 months”.

 This is not an aberration.
 There have been several other instances and been reported in the past.
 Similar misuse and corruption around the JSY from Rajasthan was also reported titled “Janani Suraksha Yojana under scanner” in The Times of India newspaper approximately four years ago on the 26th July 2011.
 (Please Apparently, Rajasthan is also one of the Low Performing States.